 If a belly sleeper lies on soft foam, they will tend to sink into the mattress, creating a potentially painful bend in their neck as their head remains stable on the pillow.
-A firm mattress would be luxury to them.
+A firm mattress would be a luxury to them.
 When a side sleeper lies on a hard, firm mattress, there will be undue pressure applied to their shoulders and hips.
-A soft, cloud-like mattress would be luxury to them.
+A soft, cloud-like mattress would be a luxury to them.

 That’s why we include both soft and firmer mattresses in our review.
 Luxury to one is not necessarily luxury to the next person.

 A hybrid mattress combines the advantages of two different types of material, such as memory foam and latex foam.
-However, in the mattress industry, it usually refers to foam and innerspring mattress.
+However, in the mattress industry, it usually refers to foam and innerspring mattresses.
 So a hybrid mattress could be a support layer of coils: Bonnell coils (connected to each other) or individually pocketed springs with comfort layers of memory and/or latex foam above the springs.

 Responsiveness relates to how quickly a foam responds to changes in pressure.
 A highly responsive foam will rapidly revert to its original shape once the pressure is removed.
 So, a responsive latex foam will return to flatness quickly once you move to another part of the mattress.
 Slow-response foams, such as some memory foams, take time for the indentation where you were lying to rise and disappear.